php-api-clients/fauxton/README.md

 ## Dealing with problems

 Endeavor to create an issue on GitHub when the need arises or send an email to lochbm@gmail.com

-## Note

-In light of recent modification activity, the fauxton-client is temporarily unusable.